Best Value Faucets

 They are relatively expensive faucets when compared to other American companies that sell luxury faucets.

-The company made the list, however, because its competition is not domestic, but European, and compared to the European companies that make hand-crafted luxury faucets, its prices are very favorable and its quality often superior.
+The company made the list, however, because its competition is not domestic.
+It is European, and compared to the European companies that make hand-crafted luxury faucets, its prices are very favorable for faucet designs that are every bit as innovative, and for quality that is often superior.

-We cannot say with certainty that Waterstone sells the world's best faucets but we can say for certain that it is getting very close to that goal.
+We cannot be certain that Waterstone sells the world's best faucets, but we can be sure that it is getting very close.

-These are not, however, faucets for those looking for luxury in a faucet on the cheap.
+They are not, however, faucets for those looking for a luxury faucet bargain.

-When compared to the faucets offered by other companies in this category, its prices start where those of the other companies top out.
+When compared to the faucets offered by other North American companies in this category, its prices start where those of these other companies top out.

-What you get for that hefty price tag is unique styling and multi-layered, sophisticated finishes unlike any otherwise available in the world.
+What you get for the price is unique styling, one-at-a-time craft-shop assembly, and multi-layered, sophisticated finishes unlike any otherwise available in the world.

-Founded in 1999 as a California limited liability company by Chris Kuran (after a stent as a U.S. Marine officer), Waterstone LLC manufactures all brass and stainless steel faucets.
+Founded in 1999 by Chris Kuran (after a stint as a U.S. Marine officer - Semper Fi), Waterstone LLC crafts its faucets from lead-free brass and stainless steel.

-Waterstone's young but energetic and creative design team designs, engineers, and prototypes Waterstone's unique faucets that are produced in the U.S.A. - by which we mean milled, machined, finished, polished, assembled, shipped, and serviced in America.
+Waterstone's energetic and creative design team designs, engineers, and prototypes Waterstone's unique faucets that are produced in the U.S.A.

 Waterstone makes nearly all of its own parts and components, giving it nearly complete control of the quality of its manufacturing process from start to finish – one reason for Waterstone's reliability and low failure rate.

-For special, custom, and split finishes or if you want to coordinate a faucet with other items in a collection like a soap dispenser or a filtration faucet, the better option is to work with a studio, showroom, or kitchen designer.
+For special, custom, and split finishes or if you want to coordinate a faucet with other items in a collection like a soap dispenser or a filtration faucet, the better option is to work with a studio, showroom, or kitchen designer to avoid costly mistakes.

 Waterstone's Better Business Bureau rating is A+.
 This rating means that the BBB considers Waterstone's handling of post-sale customer issues to be outstanding.

-If you are remodeling a luxury bath or looking for that one luxury item to highlight a more modest bath, we suggest you give Waterstone a good, hard look.
-It would be hard to find a better faucet for the price.
+If you are remodeling a luxury kitchen or bath, or looking for that one sinfully luxurious item to highlight a more modest project, we suggest you give Waterstone a good, hard look.
+It would be hard to find a better faucet at any price.

-Go to our in-depth review of Waterstone Faucets.
+Go to our in-depth report on Waterstone Faucets.

 Best Value